parksauce/docs/docker/general/setting-arrs-behind-vpn.md

 Now that our containers are running we should be able to access them using the server ip and the port number.
 You'll need to open up a web brower and type in `http://<ServerIP>:<PORT#>`

 ## Deluge
 First lets go to deluge and get it setup and prepared for sonarr and radarr.
 To access deluge you'll have to first find your servers IP address.
-You can find it with `ip a`, once you have that you'll want to go to your browser and type in `http://<ServerIP>:8112`.
+You can find it with `ifconfig`, once you have that you'll want to go to your browser and type in `http://<ServerIP>:8112`.
 The default password is `deluge`

 After you log in the first place we need to go is `Preferences > Downloads`.
 We need to change the default download location to the one we specified in the `.env` file if you followed me its `/data/torrents`